-Cray supplies plugins as part of the RUR distribution, including four data collection plugins, three output plugins, and one example plugin as described in the following sections.
+Cray supplies plugins as part of the RUR distribution, including six data collection plugins, three output plugins, and one example plugin.
 Sites choose which plugins to enable or disable by modifying the RUR configuration file.
-See Enable/Disable Plugins on page 353 for more information.
+See Enable/Disable Plugins on page 351 for more information.
+Sites can also create custom plugins, specific to their needs, as described in Create Custom RUR Plugins on page 362.